nkp1111/Yelpcamp-fullstack-project/README.md

     - Update campground model and route to add author/user
     - Show edit/delete button only to author
     - Add middleware to verify author of campground
+    - Add authorization for viewing review form and review submission

 ## Acknowledgement